Writing, Editing & Proofreading

-What the heck is an Oxford comma, and do I really have to care?
+What the heck is an Oxford comma, and do I have to care?

-Maybe you have all of that grammar stuff nailed, but you can’t figure out why your marketing copy isn’t getting a response from readers, or why that web page has such a high bounce rate … what is a bounce rate anyway?
+Maybe grammar isn’t a problem, but you can’t figure out why your marketing copy isn’t getting a response from readers, or why that web page has such a high bounce rate … what is a bounce rate anyway?

-And then there’s your book manuscript—the work you’ve spent endless hours creating, with your heart and soul.
-The first draft is finally done but you know, down in your gut, that it isn’t all it can be … in spite of what your mom tells you.
+And then there’s your book manuscript—the work you’ve spent endless hours creating.
+The first draft is done but you know, down in your gut, that it isn’t all it can be.
 You read the books and the advice from fellow authors … and you keep hearing that you need a good editor.

 We could go on …

 But, even knowing that, she may not be a good fit for you.

 The relationship you form with your editor is so crucial to the final stages of your writing.
 No matter the credentials or experience of any editor that you find, you need to be certain that you have found the right one for you.